juliahimmel/code-exercise/README.md

 - Give user chance to unfavorite pets (interaction needs to be added)
 - Let user know how much it will cost
 - Get user's trust

+## Open questions include:

+- Interaction around liking/unliking pets
+- Contextual info (when trying to like a pet, you should get a tooltip, for example, to explain to you that this will only work of Ethereum is connected)
+- More robust copy to tell user more about what is going to happen once they connect Ethereum
+- Should more info about Ethereum appear in a modal or accordion so that users don’t leave the page?
+- And many more!

+### I would love to test this prototype with users after creating a short script to prompt them

 # Getting set up
 - Run "npm install"